Summary tables for APA-style reporting

 Choose the output format

-All three functions support the same reporting formats:
+All four functions support the same reporting formats:

 | Output | Best use |